Personal information

 The thermosensitive core-shell structured photonic crystals with upper critical solution temperature (UCST) can be applied as temperature indicators and contribute to a deeper understanding of the mechanism of UCST.
 Photonic crystals are commonly found in nature, displaying vibrant and colorful appearances.
 Artificially synthesized nanoparticles, ranging in size from approximately 100 to 600 nanometers, can be arranged in a highly uniform and ordered fashion, enabling the production of photonic crystals for practical use.
 The core-shell structured photonic crystals have a polymer shell with UCST thermosensitivity.
 While LCST photonic crystals of this kind have been reported previously, UCST has remained underreported due to its higher sensitivity to external disturbances.
 In this study, photonic crystals with high size uniformity and excellent optical properties were prepared.
 Various UCST polymers, both homopolymers and copolymers, were tested as shells, and the study concluded that the molecular weight of the polymer has a significant impact on UCST properties.
 This research was published as a book chapter.

-Thermosensitive UCST Fluorescent Color-Changing Polymers Based on Hydrogen Bonds and Ion Coordination
+Polymer-Lanthanide Complex with Thermoresponsive Luminescence Based on Synergy of Hydrogen Bonds and Ion Coordination

-Previous reports on UCST polymers have focused entirely on hydrogen bonds or ionic bonds within the polymer.
+Previous reports on UCST polymers have focused entirely on hydrogen bonds or ionic interactions within the polymer.
 This research adds valuable insight into the mechanism of UCST polymers.
-The fluorescence color of the polymer also changes with temperature.
-By synthesizing a coordinating monomer and RAFT copolymerizing it with acrylamide, a water-insoluble polymer was prepared.
-After adding a coordinating ion, Eu ion, the polymer exhibited UCST behavior, suggesting that ion coordination disrupts the hydrophobic interaction of the ligand and works in conjunction with hydrogen bonding to induce UCST behavior.
+By synthesizing a monomer with ligand for coordinating Lanthanide ions and copolymerizing it with acrylamide through RAFT polymerization, a water-insoluble polymer was prepared.
+After adding a coordinating ion, Eu ion, the polymer exhibited UCST behavior with thermoresponsive luminescence, suggesting that ion coordination disrupts the hydrophobic interaction of the ligand and works in conjunction with hydrogen bonding to induce UCST behavior.
 Simultaneously, red fluorescence from the Eu ion can be generated through the antenna effect.
 When the temperature drops below the UCST, the polymer aggregates through ionic coordination and hydrogen bonding, causing the Eu ion to emit red fluorescence via the antenna effect.
-When the temperature rises above the UCST, the hydrogen and coordination bonds break, causing the Eu ion’s fluorescence to disappear, achieving a temperature-responsive fluorescence phenomenon suitable for temperature sensors.
+When the temperature rises above the UCST, the hydrogen and coordination bonds break, causing the Eu ion’s fluorescence to disappear, achieving a thermoresponsive fluorescence phenomenon for the applications such as thermo-sensors or themperature indicators.
 The manuscript for this project is under submission.

 Thermo-induced Phosphorescent hydrogels